4 Common Radiology Errors

 - Vascular disease

 Their failure to diagnose these conditions correctly causes patients needless suffering, pain, and can put the patient’s life at risk.
-This is why it is crucial to contact a knowledgeable medical malpractice lawyer.
+This is why it is crucial to contact knowledgeable radiology misdiagnosis lawyers.

 2. Poor Technique or Image Acquisition Errors